-You already know what a technical debt is.
-You know the reasons of its existence and the ways of measuring it.
+You already know what technical debt is.
+You know the reasons for its existence and the ways of measuring it.
 But how about preventing it?
-Here are top 14 strategies that will help you minimize or even entirely avoid technical debt.
+Here are the top 14 strategies that will help you minimize or even entirely avoid technical debt.

 This is part two of our guide to dealing with technical debt.
 If you want to know what it is, why it exists, how to measure it, check our previous article.

 Before you dive into our list, remember two things.
 First, the list can be arranged in any order.
 And you can (and, actually should) implement various strategies simultaneously.

 1. Building small services rather than larger monoliths

 Experienced developers know this very well.
 So do startup founders.
 As much as you start with MVP with limited capabilities and then add further products or its features, you should stick with a similar strategy in terms of software development itself.
 Dissecting the code and avoiding monoliths helps with potential bug fixing, as there are fewer dependencies.
 And smaller components can be reused for similar tasks, thus helping you actually save time.

 As you know from our previous article, tracking errors is one of the ways of measuring the level of your technical debt.
 But how to spot them efficiently?
 Your users might report to you the major ones that interfere with their own work, but there are plenty of bugs that can hide unreported for ages.

 At bPol we use Sentry, a software that notifies us about exceptions and helps us quickly find and fix production errors.
 We also recommend FullStory – a tool that allows you to record customer journeys, find rage click moments or error messages, and users’ actions that caused them.
 For recording your test sessions, you can also try Ghost Inspector.
 But there are plenty of other tools that allow you to find bugs that are otherwise invisible in code.

 3. Implementation of unit test and testing in general